-- Making sure that the room is well-ventilated by opening all doors, windows, and other openings so that the fumes will not be trapped in the room
+- Make sure that the room is well-ventilated by opening all doors and other openings so that the fumes will not be trapped in the room.

-- Covering up the entire body by wearing overalls or long-sleeved shirts and pants, goggles, and gloves to prevent chemicals from coming into contact with the skin
+- Cover up the entire body by wearing overalls or long-sleeved shirts and pants.
+Wear goggles and gloves to prevent chemicals from coming into contact with the skin.

-- Wearing a face mask or respirator, particular those that have been approved by the National Institute for Occupational Safety and Health, to avoid the inhalation of fumes.
+- Wear a face mask or respirator, particular those that have been approved by the National Institute for Occupational Safety and Health.
+It helps avoid the inhalation of fumes.

-- Never working on any surface that has tested positive for lead.
+- Never work on any surface that has tested positive for lead.
 Someone else must do all the work that involves such exposure.

-- Staying away from the vicinity of the house or any structure while lead removal and the subsequent cleanup are ongoing, as the risk of exposure to the lead dust or chips even if they are not doing the actual removal is highest during those times.
+- Stay away from the vicinity of the house or any structure while lead removal and the subsequent cleanup are ongoing.
+The risk of exposure to the lead dust or chips even if they are not doing the actual removal is highest during those times.

 - Only doing small projects, such as a nursery.
-They should never do projects that will take a long time to finish, such as trying to do the entire house, as this exposes them to fumes for longer periods.
+They should never do projects that will take a long time to finish, such as trying to do the entire house.
+This exposes them to fumes for longer periods.